nmonga26/ONDC-FIS-Specifications/api/components/docs/stage-order.md

 **Netbanking**
 For one time payment, if netbanking is supported for the given investor's bank a/c, AMC will respond with this option.

-**UPI Collect**
+**UPI**
-For one time payment, if upi collect is supported for the given investor's bank a/c, AMC will respond with this option.
+For one time payment, if upi is supported for the given investor's bank a/c, AMC will respond with this option.

 ```mermaid
 sequenceDiagram